brains-and-beards/mimic-docs/advanced/project-importing.md

 Mimic app can import projects from external file, this feature could be very useful and it is very easy to use.

-Mimic doesn't import the file but only save a reference to it, so the path of the file used in this process must not change.
-For instance this feature if very useful is you save the JSON file with the project settings in the same folder of your project
+Mimic doesn’t import the file but only saves a reference to it, so the path of the file used in this process must not be changed.
+For instance this feature if very useful to share the same project settings with other people of the same team.

 To import a project click on _Import project_ on the menu on the top left: